supercat1337/ui-localization/ai_docs.md

 This design guarantees that your UI always reflects the current language, even for components that are dynamically shown/hidden or moved between slots, without requiring manual re‑attachment.

+> **Important:** Even though the localization instance does not automatically unsubscribe when the component unmounts, it is safe.
+Before calling the `updateFn` on a language change, the library checks `component.isConnected`.
+If the component is not in the DOM, the update is skipped.
+Therefore, no errors occur, and you do not need to call `detach()` for components that may be unmounted and later remounted (e.g., when used with `SlotToggler`).
+Only call `detach()` if the component will be permanently destroyed and never used again.

 ## Updating Dynamic Texts: Direct Updates vs `refresh()`

 **❌ Inefficient (calls whole `updateFn`):**